activeadmin/activeadmin/docs/5-forms.md

 Please view [the documentation](http://github.com/justinfrench/formtastic) for Formtastic to see all the wonderful things you can do.

+## Partials

-If you require a more custom form than can be provided through the DSL, you can user a partial instead:
+If you require a more custom form than the DSL can provide, use a partial instead:

 ```ruby
 ActiveAdmin.register Post do